Kharkiv: Football (soccer)

-There is also a female football club WFC Zhytlobud-1 Kharkiv, which represented Ukraine in the European competitions and constantly is the main contender for the national title.
+There is also a female football club WFC Zhytlobud-1 Kharkiv, which represented Ukraine in the European competitions, and like other clubs briefly suspended activity in the wake of the Russian invasion.

 Metalist Stadium hosted three group matches at UEFA Euro 2012.

 Other sports

 Kharkiv also had some ice hockey clubs, MHC Dynamo Kharkiv, Vityaz Kharkiv, Yunost Kharkiv, HC Kharkiv, who competed in the Ukrainian Hockey Championship.

 Avangard Budy is a bandy club from Kharkiv, which won the Ukrainian championship in 2013.

 There are a men's volleyball teams, Lokomotyv Kharkiv and Yurydychna Akademiya Kharkiv, which performed in Ukraine and in European competitions.

 RC Olymp is the city's rugby union club.
 They provide many players for the national team.

-Tennis is also a popular sport in Kharkiv.
+Tennis has also been a popular sport in Kharkiv.
 There are many professional tennis courts in the city.
 Elina Svitolina is a tennis player from Kharkiv.

 There is a golf club in Kharkiv.

-Horseriding as a sport is also popular among locals.
-There are large stables and horse riding facilities at Feldman Ecopark in Kharkiv.
+Horseriding as a sport was also popular among locals.
+There were large stables and horse riding facilities at Feldman Ecopark in Kharkiv, which in 2022 were largely destroyed by Russian shelling.

-There is a growing interest in cycling among locals.
-There is a large bicycles producer, Kharkiv Bicycle Plant within the city.
-Presently, the modern bicycle highway is under construction at the "Leso park" (Лісопарк) district in Kharkiv.